hyron-group/reference/service-development/build-service.md

 ...
 ```

-hyron support for 4 type of style, include :
+Hyron support for 4 type of style, include :

 * **camel** : like showMyName ( as default )
 * **snake** : like show\_my\_name